Reading Overview Crab Lane

-- Teaching of reading starts early in EYFS, where the children have short, focused daily phonics sessions as part of the Read Write Inc (RWI) programme of systematic synthetic phonics.
+Teaching of reading starts early in EYFS, where the children have short, focused, daily phonics sessions as part of the Read Write Inc (RWI) programme of systematic synthetic phonics.
 This continues throughout the year, becoming more formalised from term 3 (January).
 Opportunities for reading with an adult and listening to adults read are made as often as possible and a love of books is encouraged from the beginning.

-- In KS2, if children have not completed the RWI programme, they work in small intervention groups or one-to-one with an adult in order to close the gap.
+In KS2, if children have not completed the RWI programme, they work in small intervention groups or one-to-one with an adult in order to close the gap.

-- Home reading is strongly encouraged and parent meetings and letters keep parents and carers informed of the school’s expectations and provision.
+Home reading is strongly encouraged and parent meetings and letters keep parents and carers informed of the school’s expectations and provision.

-- Home readers are banded following the RWI colour banding system so that children are given books they can read with confidence.
+Home readers are banded following the RWI colour banding system so that children are given books they can read with confidence.
 They are expected to reread them and become familiar with them.
 In KS1, children take home the RWI book they are working on, a matched RWI story book and a colour banded book of their own choice.
 Higher attaining readers can take a banded book and another book from the class library.
 This can be a book that parents can share with their child.
-In KS2, children take home a banded book and can choose another from the library which can be shared at home with parents.
+In KS2, children take home an age-appropriate book and can choose another from the library which can be shared at home with parents.
 In this way, independent reading at home is a manageable challenge and is supplemented with other books to increase the enjoyment of reading a wider range of texts.

 In EYFS, children are taught the letter graphemes as they learn the sounds in RWI and are encouraged to have a go at writing by sounding out words and recording the sounds they hear.
 This takes place during teacher led sessions and there are also plenty of opportunities during child initiated sessions, with a range of materials and writing prompts available.